Cracking the Pace Code: How Data‑Driven Predictions Can Supercharge Your Training

 How to use it:

-• Before you start, check your personal zone speeds (you can calculate them from a recent 10 km race or a threshold test).
+• Before running, find your personal zone speeds, pull them from a recent 10 km race or a threshold test.

-The beauty of data‑driven pacing is that it turns vague feelings into concrete numbers you can act on.
-You already have the tools: a watch that records pace, a simple audio cue, and a notebook (or digital log) to track zones.
-The next step is to try the workout above, notice how the zones feel on hills versus flats, and then build a small collection of similar sessions for the coming weeks.
+The advantage of data-driven pacing is turning abstract feelings into solid numbers you can act on.
+You have everything you need: a watch that tracks pace, a simple audio cue, and somewhere to write down what you observe.
+The first move is to run the workout above, pay attention to how the zones feel on different terrain, and then build a few more sessions like it over the next month.

 References